roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "FUCK!"
 Mom screamed, feeling her cunt filled to the brim with dick.
 I could feel her cervix against the spongy tip of my cock.
 I sighed slightly as I felt my swollen balls hit Mom's ass.
 I had done it.
 I had all 10 inches of my dick inside of my mom's pussy.
 A shiver went up my spine and I had to clench my ass to prevent myself from losing all control inside of her.
 This was not the time to be a minute man.
 This was a marathon, and the race had just begun.

  Mom's body was shivering as the pleasure ran through her.
 I swiveled my hips slightly as I stayed in place, letting Mom's pussy get accustomed to my meaty invader.
-Report_Story #6